tuxofil/aws-starter/README.md

 * _--no-terminate-on-error_ - Do not terminate the instances
  after an error has been occured.
 This is useful to make able the user to investigate the problem on the instances.
+* _--stop_ - do not start any instances.
+Read instance IDs from a local file, defined in a 'instance_ids_path' configuration option, terminate them all and exit.
+See description of 'instance_ids_path' configuration option for more details;
 * _-v VERBOSITY, --verbosity VERBOSITY_ - Verbosity level.
  Default is "info".
 Possible values are: "debug", "info", "warning", "error", "critical".